-Just before reaching Koguchi I had to wait for a snake to slither off the path, I think it was an Aodaisho, Japanese rat snake.
-Then I arrived in Koguchi and made my way to tonight’s accommodation, the beautifully converted old school called Shizen no Ie.
+Just before reaching Koguchi I had to wait for a snake to slither off the path, I think it was an Aodaisho rat snake.
+Arriving in Koguchi I made my way to tonight’s accommodation, the beautifully converted old school called Shizen no Ie.

 There’s really nothing better than soaking in a Japanese bath before dinner after a long day of hiking!
-I only saw about 4 people today on the Ogumotori-goe trail between Nachi and Koguchi (and everyone was walking the opposite direction) so I was really surprised to be eating dinner tonight with about 20 other people, and all foreigners.
+I only saw about 4 people today on the Ogumotori-goe trail (and everyone was walking the opposite direction) so I was really surprised to be eating dinner with about 20 other people, and all foreigners.
 It was a fantastic evening with a delicious dinner and great company.